If you are planning your next holiday and are considering a trip to Thailand for the first time, you may be feeling a little anxious.

 – Where to Stay in Koh Lanta

 - Luxury: Layana Resort & Spa – SHA Extra Plus is located on the white sandy beach of Long Beach.
-With luxury accommodation, a full spa service, gym, and stunning pool and views you will find it difficult to leave!
+With luxury accommodation, a full spa service, a gym, and a stunning pool and views you will find it difficult to leave!

 - Mid-Range: Lanta Casa Blanca – SHA Extra Plus has its own private beach with large rooms and an inviting swimming pool.